 The park isn’t huge; you could walk around the loop in about 25 minutes.
 But there’s tons to do when you’re there.

 It’s completely free.

 The Extra Bits

-Cuningar Loop is a really pretty park, and will be even prettier when it’s finished.
+Cuningar Loop is a really pretty park, and will be even prettier as it continues to grow.
 It’s more than that though; it’s a really cool park and is completely different from any other in Glasgow.
 The whole place is one big adventure, and there is tons to do.
-Although the little lady had a great time, I think older kids (and big kids) will particularly love it.
-It’s well worth a visit.
+My kids adore it here.
+It’s well worth a visit!

 Cuningar Loop is located in Rutherglen, across the Clyde from the Commonwealth Games Athletes’ Village at Dalmarnock.
 The nearest postcode is G73 1PW.

 This post was written in 2016 and updated in 2021.